DangerDanny/Test_2020FC/docs/Trial Set Up/README.md

 ## Process details

-Trials should typically be for a maximum period of one (1) week.

-Salesperson must check-in with Trial User(s) within 48hrs of set-up to ensure prospect has access, is receiving daily Market Briefings, and has received (or is booked to receive) Training.

 1. Trials use the same system/process as creating a Demo or Meeting Event.
 To set-up, a trial, go to your Contact, hover over “Open Activities,” and select “New Event.”
 The salesperson will set up the Salesforce Event with:

    - Add the Start and End dates for this Trial, plus any additional notes.
 (Trials should typically be for a maximum period of one (1) week)